 An open kitchen that respects everyone's space

-When Karen decided to renovate her townhouse in La Campana, she had a clear idea: she wanted an open-plan kitchen to create a more spacious living space and make the common area larger, brighter, and more functional.
+When Karen decided to renovate her townhouse in La Campana, she had a clear idea: she wanted to open up the kitchen to the living room to gain space, light, and make the shared space feel more comfortable.

-But there was an obvious challenge: access to the bedrooms had to be maintained through the kitchen.
-And her elderly mother lived with her, so circulation and comfort were a priority.
+The challenge was obvious: the passage to the bedrooms had to continue through the kitchen.
+And besides, her elderly mother lived with her, so she had to consider circulation, accessibility, and, above all, everyday comfort.

-• The fireplace became the natural separating element between the living room and the kitchen area, without the need for walls or visual barriers.
+The fireplace, far from being a hindrance, served as a natural separator between the living area and the kitchen, without the need for walls or artificiality.

 We wanted a kitchen with character, but one that wouldn't disrupt the harmony of the open space.
 Therefore, the choice of materials was key: